dominance-analysis/dominance-analysis/README.md

 <hr>

 Note: Since, Dominance Analysis is computationally intensive as it builds all subset model (2<sup>p</sup>-1 models), we have provided the user the flexibility to choose number of top predictors that they want to compute relative importance for.
-For regression, Top K features are selected based on F statistic and for classification it is based on Chi-Squared statistic.
-Dominance Analysis can be used in combination with Principal Component Analysis (PCA) and/or Factor Analysis for getting accurate and intutive importance of predictors.
+For regression, Top K features are selected based on F-regression and for classification it is based on Chi-Squared statistic.
+Dominance Analysis can be used in combination with Principal Component Analysis (PCA) or Factor Analysis or any other feature reduction algorithm for getting accurate and intutive importance of predictors.

 <hr>

+### Dominance Statistics

+As described earlier, a relative importance measure should be able to describe a predictor's direct, total and partial effet, therefore in the Dominance Statistics, we have come up with four different types of Dominance measures.
+Below are the definition and interpretation of the measures:
+1. Interactional Dominance -
+2. Indivudual Dominance -
+3. Average Partial Dominance -
+4. Total Dominance -

 ### User Guide for computing Relative Importance when the response variable is Continous